If you are the type of homeowner who wants to embark on an installation of a new roof, a metal shingles roofing system will be the easiest to install.

 Installing Metal Flashing and Trim Details

 Once the roof deck is prepared, you should install a starter flashing or a drip edge.
 This is installed against the fascia board.
-There should be a spacing of half an inch, and your starter/drip edge flashing should be secured / fastened with suitable nails (aluminum nails, if it is aluminum shingles you are installing) with appropriate wash-heads, approximately 12 inches apart.
+There should be a spacing of half an inch, and your starter/drip edge flashing should be secured / fastened with suitable nails (aluminum nails, if it is aluminum shingles you are installing) with appropriate washer-heads, approximately 12 inches apart.

 Please note that if you are installing steel shingles, you will have to use galvanized steel nails to avoid any corrosion due to the use of incompatible metals/alloys.